Frostplexx/discord-one-dark/readme.md

-# One Dark theme for Discord
+# One Dark

-A theme inspired / based on the One Dark Atom theme but for Discord.
+<p style="text-align: center;">Simple, beautiful, sleek.
+The bevoled One Dark Atom theme brought to Discord!</p>

 ## Installation